absolute-quantum/cats-blender-plugin/README.md

 #### 0.0.7
  - Fixed: Hotfix for mmd_tools locator, this fixed a unjust error explaining mmd_tools was not present or activated
+ - Fixes: Creating visemes would be stuck indefinitely when too few shape keys existed
+ - Fixed: Updating from older version would place the panels in the wrong order
+ - Added: Armature fix now removes third upper chest (bleeding)

 #### 0.0.8
- - Added: Continious integration @ github: this will allow us to see errors before we make releases
+ - Added: Continuous integration @ github: this will allow us to see errors before we make releases
+ - Added: Link to the VRcat forum in credits panel
+ - Added: Dependencies tab now shows if mmd_tools is outdated or not installed
+ - Added: Armature fix when chest bone is missing

 ## Code contributors:
  - Hotox